 Everyone knows how expensive it can be if you are involved in a car accident.
-After paying for damages to your car, medical bills and maybe even damage to other property, you can owe thousands of dollars.
-What most people are unaware of, however, is just how much you pay every year due to car accidents in the U.S. even if you are not directly involved.
+After paying for damages to your car, medical bills, and damage to other property, you can owe thousands of dollars.
+What most people are unaware of, however, is just how much you pay every year due to car accidents in the U.S., even if you are not directly involved.

 According to the Centers for Disease Control and Prevention (CDC), approximately 38,000 people are killed annually across the United States in motor vehicle accidents.

 As of 2018, fatalities have cost approximately $55 billion in lost income and medical expenses.
 In Illinois alone, the most recently available data from 2018 showed more than 1,200 people passed away due to fatal motor vehicle accident injuries.

 More than ten years ago, a study by the National Highway Traffic Safety Administration (NHTSA) examined the economic impact of car accidents in the United States.
 They found that U.S. citizens paid over $871 billion in economic costs and societal harm.
 These numbers included $277 billion in direct economic costs paid by taxpayers averaging $900 per person in the United States.

 While taxpayers are not always directly responsible for paying all these costs, about 75 percent of the $277 billion is paid by individuals.
 This is often directly through taxes and insurance premiums or in less clear-cut ways like congestion costs, such as time wasted in traffic, added gas consumption, and environmental degradation.
 Once you extrapolate this data to consider how what the numbers might look like over a decade later, the thought is staggering.